Search The Nudge

 Petersham Nurseries

-Properly bohemian and eccentric, Petersham Nurseries is a haven within a haven – an idyllic slice of higgeldy-piggeldy country life, located in already-ridiculously-beautiful Richmond.
-Yes, it’s one of London’s best restaurants.
-And yes, it’s one of London’s best plant shops too.
+Properly bohemian and eccentric, Petersham Nurseries is a haven within a haven – an idyllic slice of higgledy-piggledy country life, located in already-ridiculously-beautiful Richmond.
 The great project of founders Gael and Francesco Boglione, Petersham is now led by their daughter Lara.
-The rustic empire now encompasses the shop, a farm, a wine business, and a host of restaurants – at this point Petersham is as much a state of mind as a place to buy extremely nice plants.
+The rustic empire now encompasses the gardening, homewares & plant shop, a farm, a wine business, and a host of restaurants both at Petersham Nurseries Covent Garden, and the original, famously stunning dining-room-in-a-greenhouse, the Petersham Nurseries cafe in Richmond… at this point, Petersham is as much a state of mind as a place to buy extremely nice plants.
 But it is that, too.

 Address: Off Church Lane, Petersham Road Richmond, TW10 7AB

-A big local success story, Nunhead Gardener started off as a single small independent shop (located in, you guessed it, Nunhead) and has since blossomed.
-The store is now now part of a group with outlets in Elephant Park, Camberwell and Mayfair, and offers a 360° service catering for all your horticultural needs – including shrubs and trees, plant and lawn care, herbs, climbers, and a particularly alluring range of grasses and bamboos.
+A big local success story, Nunhead Gardener started off as a tiny plant shop under a railway arch in Nunhead… and has since blossomed.
+The store is now now part of a group with outlets in Elephant Park, Camberwell and Mayfair, and offers a 360° service catering for all your horticultural needs – including shrubs and trees, plant and lawn care, herbs, climbers and pots – and friendly, super-knowledgeable service to go with.

 Address: 1a Oakdale Rd, SE15 3BW